Residual Context Diffusion Language Models: Experiments

 \subsection{Discussion}

-\textbf{Scalability across Model and Block Sizes.} RCD demonstrates robust scalability across model parameters and block sizes (Table~\ref{tab:sdar-main-results}), with performance gains of 4\%--10\% when scaling from 4B to 8B.
+\textbf{Scalability across Model and Block Sizes.} RCD demonstrates robust scalability across model parameters and block sizes (Table~\ref{tab:sdar-main-results}), with performance gains of 4--11 percentage points when scaling from 4B to 8B.
 Notably, this margin expands as block size $b$ increases, for the simple reason that larger blocks contain more abundant, stabilized contextual prior.
-Most importantly, the advantage of RCD over latent methods like Loopholing is its scalability to 8B+ models.
-Loopholing relies on raw hidden states to transmit information, which works in smaller models where the input embedding and LM head share parameters~\cite{press2017usingoutputembeddingimprove}.
-However, modern 8B+ models use separate parameters for these layers, causing hidden states and input embeddings to reside in divergent semantic spaces.
+Most importantly, the advantage of RCD over other latent methods and looping transformers is its scalability to 8B+ models.
+Modern 8B+ models use separate parameters for input embedding lagyer and LM head, causing hidden states and input embeddings to reside in divergent semantic spaces.
 RCD bypasses this bottlenecks by using the model’s own input embeddings to construct a coherent latent context regardless of model scale.

-\textbf{Comparison with \citet{jo2025loopholingdiscretediffusiondeterministic}.} We further compare RCD with Loopholing~\cite{jo2025loopholingdiscretediffusiondeterministic}, the state-of-the-art latent method for discrete diffusion.
+\textbf{Comparison with Loopholing.} We further compare RCD with Loopholing~\cite{jo2025loopholingdiscretediffusiondeterministic}, the state-of-the-art latent method for discrete diffusion.
 The main difference is that Loopholing relies on raw hidden states to transmit information.
 However, we emphasize that hidden states often exhibit significantly larger norms than input embeddings; injecting them into the input pipeline can destabilize training and inference, overwhelming the original input sequence.
 We train both RCD and Loopholing on SDAR-4B-b64 using the OpenR1-Math-220k dataset for 1 epoch.
 As shown in Table~\ref{tab:comparison}, RCD adapts rapidly to latent inference, achieving near-optimal reasoning performance on GSM8K and MATH500 within this limited training budget, while the Loopholing counterpart fails to generate coherent sequences under identical conditions.
 This validates that our proposed method successfully avoids this pitfall by using the model’s own input embeddings to ensure numerical stability.

 \textbf{Training Efficiency and Cost.} RCD achieves rapid convergence with a modest budget of 300M tokens, reaching near-optimal performance in a single epoch (Table~\ref{tab:comparison}).
 This efficiency demonstrates its ability to quickly capture and convert structured contextual signals into reasoning capabilities.
 While RCD introduces auxiliary training costs (reference model training and inference), the total cost remains practical.
 For an 8B target and 1.7B reference model, the overhead is within 50\%.
 To test whether baseline performance could be improved by additional training, we extend Sequential Denoising SFT by 60\% (3 extra epochs).
 In Table~\ref{tab:extra-training}, improvement is modest compared with its 5-epoch counterpart, whereas RCD significantly elevates the accuracy ceiling.
 This discrepancy suggests the bottleneck in standard dLLMs is information loss from remasking rather than a lack of training steps.
 Furthermore, pre-existing finetuned models can often serve as reference model, potentially omitting initial reference model training.